 Unspoken Dictionaries

-In my experience, most work conflicts happen because all parties involved have not level-set definitions.
-Example: Your new manager tells you that he/she needs something by end of day tomorrow.
-You say “no problem” and you get it to him/her at 10 pm PT the next day.
-The end of your day.
-Later you find … Continue reading Unspoken Dictionaries
+In my experience, most work conflicts don’t come from disagreement.
+They come from undefined terms.
+For example: Your new manager tells you they need something “by end of day tomorrow.”
+You say, “no problem,” and send it at 10 pm your time—the end of your day.
+Later, you find out: “End of day” to them … Continue reading Unspoken Dictionaries

 Gravity